By Suzanne Rice, Wife of COL Bill Rice, 1-15 Field Artillery, Camp Stanley, Korea

 It was hot summer when I arrived, so we got a fan, but had no other appliances.
 This Korean house had no stove or refrigeration as we would know it.
 It was a pretty sparse existence, but one that we treasured because we could spend some time together.
 As the Battery Commander, Bill was required to live in the BOQ with the other officers, but we could sometimes have lunch in the Camp Stanley snack bar when he was not “in the field”.

-When our friends with the small child left Korea, we moved into their Korean house a block or so away from our first residence.
+When he arrived in Korea, Bill found one of his West Point roommates already there with his wife and two year old daughter.
+Our apartment was a block or so away from my new friends.
+When these friends left Korea for another assignment, we moved into their Korean house.
 It was a much larger apartment made up of a Korean kitchen, and three other rooms.
 We used one for a living room/bedroom, one as our American-style cooking kitchen and the smallest room for storage (we really didn’t have anything to store there, but we had the room, anyway.)
 While we lived in all this luxury, the Korean family of six lived in one room adjacent to our apartment.
-They were paying off the debt of building the house by renting to Americans who could pay more; eventually, they intended to move into the four room apartment we rented from them.
+They were paying off the debt of building the house by renting to Americans who could pay more; eventually, they intended to move into the four-room apartment we rented from them.

 The Korean kitchen was a large room three steps below the rest of the house.
-It contained a sink (not potable water – I got an eye infection from using the water) and a Korea “stove” which was along the whole side of the room below the living room.
-In the floor of the “stove” were large indentations in which were placed gigantic round charcoal briquettes (compared to American charcoal used in BBQing).
+It contained a sink (not potable water – I got an eye infection from using the water) and a Korea “stove” which lined the whole side of the room below the living room.
+In the floor of the “stove” were large round indentations in which were placed gigantic round charcoal briquettes (compared to American charcoal used for BBQ).
 These briquettes, perhaps 10 inches in diameter and 12 inches high, were lit on fire and they provided the heat for cooking, warming water and for heating the one room that could be heated in the winter – our living room/bedroom.
 These briquettes would be delivered by the charcoal vender several times a week.
-We would eat our meals on a small foldable table while sitting on the heated floor – like Koreans, we had no furniture but the yo.
-If we had guests, we all sat
+We would eat our meals on a small folding table while sitting on the heated floor – like Koreans, we had no furniture but the yo.
+If we had guests, we all sat on the floor.

 I mentioned the Western bathroom at our old place and some might wonder, even though the second apartment was much roomier, why we would make the move since the bathroom at the new place was a banjo and did not have the Western-style facilities.
 In other words, the bathroom was a hole in the floor outside in the courtyard of the Korean home where the new apartment was located – and unheated in the winter.
 Being an old Girl Scout, I was not bothered by an outdoor toilet and found it much better than a Western bathroom that almost never worked.
 The honey wagon would come by weekly to clean out our facility and it was always clean and working!